 Before we even begin, let’s reflect for a moment, shall we?
 Are you extremely afraid of being judged by others?
 Do you often stress out before leaving your home – especially when you have to go to really crowded places?
 Do you turn into a tornado of fabric trying on every article of clothing you own before attending an event?
 Are you very self-conscious in everyday social situations?
 Do you pretend to be on your phone or taking a call just to appear busy?
 Do you avoid meeting new people?
 What about people you know?
 Does this sound like you?
 If you have been feeling so for at least six months and it’s affecting your everyday tasks, you may just have a social anxiety disorder.

 Social anxiety disorder is a mental health condition.
 It is an intense and persistent fear of being watched and judged by others.
 And can lead to feelings of inadequacy, inferiority, self-consciousness, and depression.
 This fear can affect a number of aspects of your life.
-This includes work, school, and your other day-to-day activities.
+This includes work, school, and other day-to-day activities.
 It can even make it hard to make and keep friends.
 But social anxiety disorder doesn’t have to stop you from reaching your potential.
 Treatment can help you overcome your symptoms.

 Social Anxiety: Specific

 Specified social anxieties mean you only feel symptoms during specific times.
-For example, you could have a social anxiety that manifests when speaking in front of groups.
+For example, you could have social anxiety that manifests when speaking in front of groups.
 Or getting called on in class.